requiem958/Turing_Machine/CONTENTS.md

      Thus, it seems more convenient that the band sets the alphabet at creation.

-    FIXME 2019 : Translation to binary : TODO in module Emulator.ml using module Binary
+     FIXME 2019: Translation to binary should be done in module Emulator.ml using module Binary

 - `Action.ml` : Basic actions of a Turing Machine